- what personal information we collect

 - To support integration with third party services.
 For example, videos and other content may be hosted on YouTube and other websites not controlled by us.

 In cases where we share or disclose your Personal Information: (1) the third party recipients are required to handle the Personal Information in a confidential manner and to maintain adequate security to protect the information from loss, misuse, unauthorized access or disclosure, alteration, and destruction; and (2) we will only disclose and share the Personal Information that is required by the third party to fulfill the purpose stated at the time of collection.
 In addition, we may share aggregated information that does not personally identify you with the public and with third parties, including but not limited to researchers and business partners.Back to top

-MIT xPRO is designed to protect Personal Information in its possession or control.
+MIT xPRO and its Data Processors are designed to protect Personal Information in its possession or control.
 This is done through a variety of privacy and security policies, processes, and procedures, including administrative, physical, and technical safeguards that reasonably and appropriately protect the confidentiality, integrity, and availability of the Personal Information that it receives, maintains, or transmits.
 Nonetheless, no method of transmission over the Internet or method of electronic storage is 100% secure, and therefore we do not guarantee its absolute security.Back to top